 - April or July 2023: Projects submitted to the NPS

 - July - September 2023*: LWCF start date with the NPS

 - July - September 2023: LWCF contracts are prepared and distributed to awarded project applicants.

 * LWCF grant start date is dependent on the NPS grant round submission date (April or July)

 National Park Service Application Process

-The State of Colorado enters into an agreement with the National Park Service (NPS) for each project awarded Land and Water Conservation Funds.
-This application requires a Section 6(f)(3) Boundary Map, a Section 106 Review from the State Historic Preservation Officer (SHPO), and a Tribal Consultation review that is coordinated directly by the National Park Service.
+Each National Park Service application requires a Section 6(f)(3) Boundary Map, a Section 106 Review from the State Historic Preservation Officer (SHPO), and a Tribal consultation review that is coordinated directly by the National Park Service.